Skip to content

 Assumptions

-• You have already performed trimming and filtering of your reads and saved in a directory called trimmed_reads.
+• You have already performed trimming and filtering of your reads and saved them in a directory called trimmed_reads.

 • You have a reference genome saved in a directory called ref_genome.

-In this workshop, we have already trimmed the reads and downloaded the reference genome for you.
+In this workshop we have already trimmed the reads and downloaded the reference genome for you.
 First, it is always good to verify where we are:

 cd ~